adumont/adumont.github.io/calculators.md

 ## TI-74 Basicalc

 I acquired this TI-74 Basicalc computer with its book in May 2024.
-It was manufactured in Nov.
-1986 and its serial number is 0001556.
+It was manufactured in Nov, 1986.
+Its serial number is quite low: 0001556.

 ![](../assets/img/ti-74-basicalc/20240502_155127.jpg)